sigma-engineering/blog-combinators/post.md

   ...
 }

-// match a parser, or succeed with null function optional<T>(parser: Parser<T>) {
+// match a parser, or succeed with null if not found. cannot fail. function optional<T>(parser: Parser<T>) {
   ...
 }